commercetools/commercetools-sdk-typescript/GenerateSDK.md

-# Composable Commerce TypeScript SDKs Generation
+# commercetools TypeScript SDKs Generation

-This repo contains Composable Commerce SDKs and this is a guide on how to generate the Typescript SDK.
+This repo contains commercetools SDKs and this is a guide on how to generate the Typescript SDK.

 ## Requirements